The Grocers’ Company has a long tradition of charitable giving and philanthropy

 Philanthropy connects the Grocers’ past, present and future commitment to its historical ethos found in early ordinances ‘to be a nursery of charities and a seminary of good citizens’.

-As a grant-awarding body, our mission is to invest in and support a broad range of UK registered charities which together make a demonstrable positive impact on public benefit.
+We are a grant making charity giving grants to small and medium sized organisations in the UK.
+Our mission is to invest in and support a broad range of UK registered charities which together make a demonstrable positive impact on public benefit.

-We support long-term bursaries and in-kind commitments to educational institutions to help students who benefit from financial assistance, and we support the preservation of historic churches.
+We support long-term bursaries and in-kind commitments to educational institutions to help students who benefit from financial assistance and students who benefit from mentoring and work experience opportunities.
+We support the preservation of historic churches.
 For our open grants, we support charities that improve the quality of life for people and communities.
 We fund core costs and new or existing projects or programmes.
 The areas we fund are:

 - Children and Young People